Taiwopeter-babs/monty/README.md

-#	A Simple Implementation of an Interpreter for Monty ByteCode files
+#	A Simple Implementation of an Interpreter for Monty ByteCode files in C

 ## Requirements
 - Ubuntu 20.04